adv4nt4ge/playwright-factory/README.md

 *Page Objects for [Playwright Java](https://playwright.dev/java/) made easy!*

-Stagehand is a Java library that helps you create clean and readable Page Objects.
+Is a Java library that helps you create clean and readable Page Objects.
 Inspired by [Selenium's PageFactory](https://github.com/SeleniumHQ/selenium/wiki/PageFactory), solution allows you to create locators easily by annotating fields.